AnnaRogers04/SMGQuarry/Development_Journal.md

 For my interaction system I followed a video by Liam Lacey on adding running dialogue into a game, while i didn't use running dialogue I was able to adapt this system to have an image of a mouse appear when an intractable is within reach.
 This was one of the first blueprints I created for this project, it was a great introduction to unreal.

 As shown below there was originally a raycast system that was used to interact however I decided that this would be too conflicting with everything else we needed to add so we changed it to the system with the functioning UI.
 This system in my opinion fits the gameplay style I wanted to create really well and was happy with the change.
+The UI system for unreal was really fun to learn and im my opinion is better then unity as visually everything is easy to see and its easy to tell whats where.
+This surprised me as in my opinion I prefer coding in Unity then blueprinting in Ureal, that being said by the end of the project it wasn't as bad as I felt it was when i started using it.

 ![photo-collage png](https://github.com/user-attachments/assets/071ac8e0-4da0-47ca-89c4-5048079e8b74)